Nothing says “I love you” like something, anything, made from scratch. It doesn’t matter what it is.

 - To make the caramel:

-- Combine all ingredients in a medium sauce pan.
+- Combine all ingredients (except 2 tablespoons of coconut milk) in a medium sauce pan.
 Cook at medium heat for about 9-10 minutes, whisking constantly, until it thickens and turns a golden color.
-Set aside
+Add the remaining 2 tablespoons of coconut milk and continue cooking for 2 more minute, whisking constantly.
+Set aside.

 - To make the chocolate filling: